Stroke: Previous stroke or TIA

 Keeping blood pressure below 140/90 mmHg is recommended.
-Anticoagulation can prevent recurrent ischemic stroke.
-Among people with nonvalvular atrial fibrillation, anticoagulation can reduce stroke by 60% while antiplatelet agents can reduce stroke by 20%.
-However, a recent meta-analysis suggests harm from anticoagulation started early after an embolic stroke.
+Anticoagulation can prevent a recurrent ischemic stroke.
+Among people with nonvalvular atrial fibrillation, anticoagulation can reduce a stroke by 60% while antiplatelets can reduce a stroke by 20%.
+However, a 2007 meta-analysis suggested harm from anticoagulation started early after an embolic stroke.
 Stroke prevention treatment for atrial fibrillation is determined according to the CHA2DS2–VASc score.
-The most widely used anticoagulant to prevent thromboembolic stroke in people with nonvalvular atrial fibrillation is the oral agent warfarin while a number of newer agents including dabigatran are alternatives which do not require prothrombin time monitoring.
+The most widely used anticoagulant to prevent a thromboembolic stroke in people with nonvalvular atrial fibrillation is the oral agent warfarin while a number of newer agents including dabigatran are alternatives which do not require prothrombin time monitoring.

 Anticoagulants, when used following stroke, should not be stopped for dental procedures.

-If studies show carotid artery stenosis, and the person has a degree of residual function on the affected side, carotid endarterectomy (surgical removal of the stenosis) may decrease the risk of recurrence if performed rapidly after stroke.
+If studies show carotid artery stenosis, and the person has a degree of residual function on the affected side, carotid endarterectomy (surgical removal of the stenosis) may decrease the risk of recurrence if performed rapidly after a stroke.